eliekh05/install-checkra1n-using-this-script/README.md

 FOR MORE INFO GO TO **checkra.in**

-and Don't Forget To Do like everyday or 2 days or 3 days or more depending on the use of linux distro **sudo apt update && sudo apt upgrade and software update app that comes with distro and all apps from appstore of your distro that comes with**
+and Don't Forget To Do **sudo apt update && sudo apt upgrade and software update app that comes with distro and all apps from appstore of your distro that comes with**

 and have a happy jailbreaking